Q: Does Alpine have a leash law?

 Q: My neighbor’s dog keeps barking all night long what can I do?

 A: Depending upon your relationship with your neighbor you might try talking to them or leaving a note on their door before involving the authorities.
 But if that does not work, the Town of Alpine does have an ordinance regarding noisy animals.
-In order for an officer to issue a citation, the officer must witness the noisy animal.
-If the officer does not hear the animal but you still want something done, you may request to be listed as the complaintant on the citation.
-In order to be listed as a complaintant, you must be willing to come to court and testify against your neighbor.
+The Town municipal officer will use his judgment in whether or not to issue a verbal warning, written warning or a citation.
+If a citation is written the complainant has the right to come to court to voice their claims.

 Q: How do I report a dog bite?